MinaProtocol/mina/frontend/website/docs/coda-testnet.md

 Minor - 200 pts - reported a new issue related to minor bugs in the daemon, documentation, or testnet.

+**Challenge #6:** 100 pts - Join our new forum (https://forums.codaprotocol.com/) and introduce yourself in the Introductions thread to the community!
+Your name, location, and what you’re excited about are all good things to share in order to get the points!

+**Challenge #7:** Contribute documentation / material to help others to get started on the Testnet.
+We see that many people are interested in running a node on Coda’s Testnet [Beta], but some need a bit of extra help to do this.
+We want to reward the community members who are helping out others to set up a node on the Testnet.

+1000 pts - contributing new documentation - content which is not touched upon yet in [the official testnet docs](https://codaprotocol.com/docs/getting-started/) (e.g. instructions in other languages, for other operating systems besides macOS and Linux, etc.)

+500 pts - contributing complementary content to the official testnet docs (e.g. additional notes, etc.)

 ## Leaderboard

 You can track the Testnet Points[\*](#disclaimer) and current leaders in [the public leaderboard](http://bit.ly/TestnetBetaLeaderboard).